 Using other VPN services could help you access data that is restricted to specific countries (geoblocked content) or just hide your identity when consulting sensitive resources.

-The problem with VPN
+The problem with most VPN providers

 Other popular VPNs could be appropriate for other purposes (especially watching geo-blocked media), but their policy, reputation, and headquarters are things you should verify before adopting one: they might be making matters worse if what you are concerned about is security and privacy.